-As a theatre director, EB is interested in working with young performers from a broad range of creative backgrounds and experiences in professional contexts.
-For Concord Floral, she directed five ensembles of teenagers across Canada, and she is currently in pre-production for the world premier of Is my microphone on? featuring a cast of German youth ages 12-17.
-She has also directed work for young audiences such as This Will Be Excellent.
+As a theatre director, EB has a long history of leading performance projects that amplify teenage voices.
+Notably, she directed five ensembles of teenagers across Canada in Concord Floral, and most recently directed the world premier of Is my microphone on? by Jordan Tannahill, featuring casts of youth ages 12-17 in Canada and Germany.
+She has also directed work for young audiences such as This Will Be Excellent by Jordi Mand.

 EB holds a B.A. in Fine Arts from Mount Allison University; a B.Ed. from Memorial University of Newfoundland; and a practiced-based MA International Performance Research, jointly from the University of Warwick and the University of Amsterdam.